 • Manage opioid dependence/reduce cravings1415

-Potential kratom side effects
+Potential kratom negative effects

-Side effects clipboard iconThe most important thing to know before using kratom is that, with prolonged daily use, tolerance and dependence may occur over time.
-There are numerous reports of people taking multiple doses of kratom everyday for months and having no side effects or withdrawal.
-However, some people experience mild withdrawal, comparable to caffeine withdrawal, when they stop taking kratom.
+The most important thing to know before using kratom is that, with prolonged daily use, tolerance and dependence can occur over time.
+There are numerous reports of people taking multiple doses of kratom everyday for months and having no negative effects or withdrawal.
+However, some people experience mild withdrawal, comparable to caffeine withdrawal, when they stop taking kratom after months of daily use.

 There is an obvious way to avoid this: don't take kratom every day.
 Most people find that kratom works best when taken no more than a few times per week.
 This prevents your body and brain from getting used to it (tolerance), keeping it effective and eliminating the possibility of experiencing any withdrawal symptoms.